 Lexicon Pharmaceuticals to Host First Quarter 2023 Financial Results Conference Call and Webcast on May 2, 2023

-/EIN News/ -- THE WOODLANDS, Texas, April 28, 2023 (GLOBE NEWSWIRE) -- Lexicon Pharmaceuticals, Inc. (Nasdaq: LXRX) will release its first quarter 2023 financial results on Tuesday, May 2, 2023 after the markets close.
+THE WOODLANDS, Texas, April 28, 2023 (GLOBE NEWSWIRE) -- Lexicon Pharmaceuticals, Inc. LXRX will release its first quarter 2023 financial results on Tuesday, May 2, 2023 after the markets close.
 Management will conduct a conference call and live webcast at 5:00 p.m.
 ET (4:00 p.m.
 CT) that day to discuss the financial results and to provide a business update.

 Dial-in Information